tsato21/book-data-organizer/docs/index.md

     2. If the second faculty information is provided, combine the names and emails of the faculty members.<br>
     3. If the first faculty has multiple records, combine the data to create a single entry for that faculty.<br>
     4. If a faculty has two books for a certain course, list the book information as "BookXX)" where XX represents the book number.<br>
-    5. Generate the final mail merge data that can be used to send confirmation emails.<br>
+    5. Generate the final mail merge data that can be used to send confirmation emails.<br><br>

-    Below are example screenshots illustrating the input data and the output data:
+    Below are example screenshots illustrating the input data and the output data:<br>

     <div style="margin-left: 30px">
       <img src="assets/images/ref-data-confirm.png" alt="Image of Input Data for Confirm" width="600" height="250">